brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

 - For example, in absolute numbers, there are more people in poverty today than before.
 True, but that's because the world population has grown enormously, from ~4 billion people in the 1980's to 7.3 billion people today.
 The \_proportion\_ of people in poverty, which is what you see in the charts from Gates and Rosling, have gone down!
 - Hickel discounts this because, after all, there are \_hundreds of millions\_ more people in poverty today than ~30 years ago.
 I agree that's a tragedy, but the fact that the proportion did decrease means there are also hundreds of millions of people living better lives today, and ignoring that completely seems disingenuous.
 - Worse yet, those charts show huge gains in other measures, such as child mortality, literacy, education, and vaccination, all of which are also showing remarkable gains.
 Hickel briefly acknowledges some of these, but then moves on, as if these accomplishments at such a global scale have no merit.
-- In fact, this is a common pattern throughout the book: he ignores just about all the benefits we've seen from capitalism and the global economy‚Äîall the advances in health care, lifestyle, technology, etc‚Äîand focuses solely on the downsides.
+- In fact, this is a common pattern throughout the book: he ignores just about all the benefits we've seen from capitalism and the global economy—all the advances in health care, lifestyle, technology, etc—and focuses solely on the downsides.
 There are, of course, many downsides, but EVERY system will have downsides, and many of the alternatives we've seen through history have been even worse.

 2. Hickel also claims that the way we measure poverty in those charts is unreasonable.